 If you own an online store on Shopify, one of the most critical things to do before you start selling is set up a payment system.
 And Shopify Payments is still the most well-known name among the several payment providers that Shopify accepts.
-Therefore, Arrowtheme will give you Everything you need to know about Shopify payments review in 2021.
+Therefore, Arrowtheme will give you Everything you need to know about Shopify payments review.
 Thus now let’s go

 What is Shopify payments ?

 Shopify payments is Shopify’s in-house payment provider that serves as your Shopify store’s default integrated payment gateway.
 It will manage everything until the money is in your bank account from your consumers entering their credit card information.

 Shopify Payments is a product of Stripe technology.
 Therefore, they’re basically the same payment processor.
 However, Shopify payment processing is a merchant-friendly platform than Stripe.
 Moreover, it is completely integrated into your store dashboard.
 As a result, it becomes a very simple solution for ecommerce businesses.
 Because you don’t need to go through a third-party source and get approve for a merchant account.
 And finally, your money is synced up with your sales and inventory when you finish setting up Shopify Payments for your store.
 So now let’s see Shopify payments review as following